 See your physical therapist.

-Regular therapy visits are critically important for proper healing.
+Regular therapy visits are critically important for proper healing following ACL surgery.
 They also help strengthen your knee and improve the way the joint functions.
 Your therapist will be able to adjust your workout to your needs and activity level.
 Like your doctor visits, physical therapy visits should not be skipped.

 Do your at-home exercises.